SMAC-Group/course_intro_statistics/slides/chapter4_03.md

 ---

-One can also provide string formatting functions to `rename_with`, such as.
+We can also provide string formatting functions to `rename_with`.
+As an example, we can specify lowercase or uppercase letters using:

 ```r
 swiss = swiss %>% rename_with(tolower)